k155cvut/gise/docs/practicals/MapProjections.md

     **INSTRUCTIONS:**

-    - Set the projection of Map *(Properties-Coordinate Systems)* and add *states_provinces* layer.
+    - Set the projection of Map *(Properties-Coordinate Systems)* and add *world-administrative-boundaries* layer.
     - Use *Definition Query *to filter the features to work only with your area of interest.
     - Use optional symbolization of the layer.
-    -	Duplicate the original map and create 9 more maps and change the projection in each map to a different one.
+    -	Duplicate the original map and create several additional maps and change the projection in each map to a different one.
     - Add all map frames to layout and make sure each has the same scale.
     - In *New Layout* (A3 Portrait) insert the Map Title, Scale and Credits
     - Label each shape with the name of the map projection used and its total area in the given projection.